rkilchmn/frontac24/README.md

 ## BUGFIX:  0004614: Allocated journal entry payment shows in red (overdue) on customer transactions"
 ## BUGFIX: 0004617: memo undefined at line 206 core/manufacturing/includes/db/work_order_costing_db.inc"

+## FEATURE: manufacturing pick list costs from g/l accounts

+The FA basic manufacturing feature supports two g/l additional costs, named "Labour" and "Overhead".

+In BF, these are renamed "Cost 1" and "Cost 2", because these accounts can be used for any G/L account, so the FA names can be inappropriate.

+BF provides a link to open up the G/L account and pick list costs from the G/L account.
+This can assist in determining which costs are applicable to the manufacturing process.

+BF removes the restriction that a BOM is required, to support simple manufacturing without components in inventory.
+For example, a volume of a manufactured item could be expanded by adding water without any BOM needed.